 O.E. fell backwards.

 As soon as she hit the ground, her body disintegrated into a pile of ash.

 She wasn’t lying.
 Theodore knew no human who would dissolve like that.
-Rolling to his back, he watched the rest of Rift retreat from the bay monster that had made another appearance.
+Rolling to his back, he watched the rest of Rift retreat from the amphibious monster that had made another appearance.
 It looked in his direction and roared before diving into the bay once more.
 Some Rift members fled further from the shore.
 A handful were dragged into the moat, but many Rift members continued with their siege.

 The idiots.
 What were they promised?
 A promotion?
 Did they not see that he had fallen?
 They had so much to lose.
 The plan failed.
 They needed to retreat.